 The Hospital carries out its healthcare activity in 4 premises: the historical headquarters on the Gianicolo hill, the new premises in Saint Paul outside the Walls, in Rome, and the peripheral premises along the Lazio coast, in Palidoro and Santa Marinella.
 Overall, it has 607 beds of which 52 are in ICU (intensive care unit) and 15 in neonatal semi-intensive care.

-Every year, the Hospital counts 28,000 inpatient admissions, 29,000 surgical and interventional procedures, 43,000 Day Hospital days, 84,000 emergency admissions, over 1,900,000 outpatient services: one of the most significant number of pediatric cases in Europe.
+Every year, the Hospital counts almost 29,000 inpatient admissions, 30,000 surgical and interventional procedures, 41,000 Day Hospital days, 85,000 emergency admissions, almost 2,000,000 outpatient services: one of the most significant number of pediatric cases in Europe.
 About 29% of inpatients come from other Italian regions than Lazio, and 15% of inpatients are foreign-born.

 The Hospital clinical activity is accompanied and integrated with an intense activity of reception and assistance to the patients' families, in particular those coming from other regions.
-Thanks to the help of a network of associations, foundations, and hotels, the Hospital manages to offer free accommodation to approximately 3,500 families, for a total of 90,000 nights per year.
+Thanks to the help of a network of associations, foundations, and hotels, the Hospital manages to offer free accommodation to approximately 4,500 families, for a total of almost 100,000 nights per year.

 Furthermore, the Bambino Gesù Hospital has promoted a number of interventions of international cooperation in the field of healthcare.
-It currently has ongoing direct care and educational projects in 9 countries: Central African Republic, Tanzania and Ethiopia, Syria and Jordan, Cambodia, India, China and Russia
+It currently has ongoing direct care and educational projects in 12 countries: Central African Republic, Tanzania, Ethiopia, Syria, Jordan, Cambodia, India, China, Russia, Haiti, Ecuador and South Korea.

 Thanks to the support of the Bambino Gesu Foundation (Onlus), every year dozens of patients are admitted to the Hospital pro bono, children from abroad with severe diseases or war wounds, who would not have the possibility to be properly treated in their home countries.